Doane-CCLA/docs/tools/docker.md

 # Docker Containers

+📝 **Note:** If you are looking to eventually utilize Docker containers on an High Performance Computer (HPC), you may consider using [Singularity](singularity.md) instead, as it is designed to work in HPC systems.

 ## Background

 [Docker](https://www.docker.com/) is a [container](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) architecture and ecosystem.
 A [linux.com article](https://www.linux.com/news/docker-shipping-container-linux-code) nicely summarizes Docker as follows: